-Victoria Ainsworth, Marketing Director for Christy Dawn
+Victoria Ainsworth, Growth Consultant for Christy Dawn

-Tori is a multidisciplinary marketer and e-commerce director.
+Tori is a multidisciplinary marketer and e-commerce consultant.
 She’s spent the last 7 years working with startups, helping them develop unique brand identities and build meaningful communities.
 Her past clients include Negative Underwear and hot-spot hotel Maderas Village.

 A Toronto native, Tori found her way to LA via NYC and is now the marketing guru for cool-girl brand Christy Dawn.
 Though she is a bad-ass lady running all things CRM, SEO, content, and planning for some of our favorite companies – this low key babe finds herself at home on a surfboard with salt water in her hair and sun on her face.

 After a long stint at GMR Marketing in Toronto, Tori picked up and made her way to Nicaragua for what was supposed to be a break-away vacation, and turned into a long term stay.
 She traveled around central America in search of calm and waves until making the decision to move to the states.

 Now a Venice beach resident, Tori is making LA home and getting used to the west coast life.
 Follow her adventures on Instagram @auntowey.